webber3242/PinWin/README.md

 # Requirements

--ahk v1
+- ahk v1
--Ahk Requires pin.ico in the script's folder.
+- Ahk Requires pin.ico in the script's folder.
 Executable doesn't.

 # How to Use